 #8 Connect Reviews to Your Product Page

-Authentic social proof is a cornerstone of a successful e-commerce product page.
+Authentic social proof is a cornerstone of a successful ecommerce product page.
 Reportedly, 79% of consumers trust the reviews they read online as much as personal recommendations.
 Incorporating reviews and ratings tools into your product page design builds customer’s confidence in your brand and increases conversion rates.

 product page content reviews and rating system statistics

 As an industry standard, customer ratings are presented in a five-star rating system and positioned in a product overview or in conjunction with the review panel.
-To integrate a review panel on your e-commerce product page, you need to keep a few things in mind:
+To integrate a review panel on your ecommerce product page, you need to keep a few things in mind:

 • Make it recognizable.
 Place your reviews panel where it can be easily found.
 Don’t make your customers feel like they’re playing hide-n-seek while searching for opinions.